michaelignacio/cost-calculator/readme.md

 Make sure your webserver is running, and go to [localhost/lifetrack](http://localhost/lifetrack/) to view the web interface.

+You can also access the Heroku app here: <a target="_blank" href="http://quiet-escarpment-68159.herokuapp.com/">http://quiet-escarpment-68159.herokuapp.com/</a>

 ## Built With

 * HTML5, CSS3, PHP, JavaScript